hortigraph/hortigraph.github.io/_glossary/aleurone.md

+---
-## ALEURONE
+title: ALEURONE
-### Definition
+---
+`ALEURONE`

-Aleurone – single layer of live cells, very chemically active in the seed and at germination
+Aleurone – single layer of live cells, very chemically active in the seed and at germination`

-### Description
+undefined